ABOUT OUR PRIVACY NOTICE AND COOKIES POLICY

 We may not retain your personal information any longer than is necessary for achieving the purpose for achieving the purpose for which your personal information was collected or subsequently processed, unless:

-The retention of your personal information is required by a contract that we enter into with you
+- The retention of your personal information is required by a contract that we enter into with you; and/or

-You or competent person consent to the retention of personal information relating to a child.
+- You or a competent person consents to the retention of your personal information (or the personal information relating to a child) for such a period of time.

 KEEPING YOUR PERSONAL INFORMATION SECURE